jayaviji09/Automating-data-import-and-relaionship-mapping-using-import-sets-and-dot-walking/README.md

 Add fields using Dot Walking (assignment.email, assignment.manager).
 Save the configuration.
 Create a new Incident record and assign a user.

+Tools Used

+ServiceNow Platform
+Import Sets
+Transform Maps
+Dot Walking
+Incident Management Module

+Expected Result

-Expected Result: When a user is selected in the Assigned To field, the following details automatically appear: • Department
+When a user is selected in the Assigned To field, the following details automatically appear:
+Department
-• Email
+Email
-• Manager
+Manager

-Benefits: • Reduces manual data entry.
-• Improves data accuracy.
-• Saves time and effort.
-• Increases automation in the system.
+Conclusion

-Conclusion: Import Sets and Dot Walking help automate data import and establish relationships between tables in ServiceNow, improving efficiency in incident management.
+Import Sets and Dot Walking help automate data import and establish relationships between tables in ServiceNow.
+This improves efficiency in incident management.